Daniel-Hillman/obsidian-html-css-editor/FEATURE_GUIDE.md

 Click the blue dot, try different shades, see it update live.

-## Keyboard Shortcuts

-- `Ctrl+S` - Save as HTML file
-- `Ctrl+Shift+C` - Copy everything to clipboard
-- `F5` - Refresh the preview
-- `Ctrl+0` - Center the preview
-- `Spacebar + drag` - Pan around (when not typing)
-- `Ctrl + scroll` - Zoom in/out

 ## Troubleshooting

 ### Color picker not working?
 Make sure you're in CSS mode and the color format is valid.
 Click directly on the little colored square, not the text.

 ### Device sizes acting weird?
 Try the "Fit to Window" button or refresh with F5.
-For custom sizes, make sure you're using reasonable numbers.
+For custom sizes, make sure you're using reasonable numbers. or try reselecting your desired template from the picker, then zoom out/in.

-### Spacebar not working for spaces?
-The spacebar pan only works when you're not typing in the code editors.
-If you're focused on HTML/CSS, spacebar works normally for spaces.

 ## Tips